 All foster carers receive a weekly fostering allowance which is designed to cover the cost of caring for a fostered child.
 This should cover food, clothes, toiletries and all other expenses incurred in looking after a fostered child.

-Allowances are set at local level and vary widely across the UK, and according to the age and needs of a child, but in England, Northern Ireland and Wales, foster carers should receive at least the national minimum rates set in each country, which can be viewed here.
+Allowances are set at local level and vary widely across the UK, and according to the age and needs of a child.
+Foster carers should receive at least the national minimum rates set in each country, which can be viewed here.